david-engelmann/ocaml-accelerator/README.md

 # ocaml-accelerator
-A Accelerator for getting started in OCaml
+An Accelerator for getting started in OCaml